helium/gateway-rs/README.md

                                                                  +-----------+
 ```

-**NOTE**: A Helium Gateway based hotspot is eligible for data rewards **only**.
+**NOTE**: A DIY Helium Gateway based hotspot is eligible for data rewards **only**.
-Proof of coverage rewards are only possible for approved maker hotspots.
+Proof of coverage rewards are only possible for [approved maker hotspots](https://github.com/dewi-alliance/hotspot-manufacturers).

 ### Releases

 The project builds binary compressed tar
 [release](https://github.com/helium/gateway-rs/releases) files which are named
 after the crypto module used and the cpu architecture they were built for.
 For
-example `helium-gateway-ecc608-aarch64-unknown-linux-gnu.tar.gz` contains the
+example `helium-gateway-1.0.0-aarch64-unknown-linux-gnu.tar.gz` contains the
 `helium_gateway` executable with ecc608 support and it's `setttings.toml`
 configuration file.

+For versions using the ecc608, the crypto module name is not included in the file name.
+However for TPM variants it is included, for example `helium-gateway-1.0.0-x86_64-tpm-debian-gnu.tar.gz`

 Releases are tagged using [semantic versioning](https://semver.org) with a
 `major.minor.patch` form.
 A alpha/beta release tags may also be issued for early